-USD m Total Stage 1 Stage 2 Stage 3 Balance as of 31 December 2022 (287) (132) (47) (107) Net movement from new and derecognized transactions 1 8 (1) 3 7 of which: Large corporate clients 6 (3) 2 7 Remeasurements with stage transfers 2 (52) 0 0 (53) of which: Large corporate clients (52) 1 0 (53) Remeasurements without stage transfers 3 46 9 10 26 of which: Large corporate clients 13 13 10 (11) Model changes 4 (16) (10) (6) 0 Total ECL allowance movements with profit or loss impact (13) (2) 7 (19) Movements without profit or loss impact (write-off, FX and other) 5 7 1 (1) 7 Balance as of 31 December 2023 (294) (133) (41) (120)
+USD m Total Stage 1 Stage 2 Stage 3 Balance as of 31 December 2022 (287) (132) (47) (107) Net movement from new and derecognized transactions 8 (1) 3 7 of which: Large corporate clients 6 (3) 2 7 Remeasurements with stage transfers (52) 0 0 (53) of which: Large corporate clients (52) 1 0 (53) Remeasurements without stage transfers 46 9 10 26 of which: Large corporate clients 13 13 10 (11) Model changes (16) (10) (6) 0 Total ECL allowance movements with profit or loss impact (13) (2) 7 (19) Movements without profit or loss impact (write-off, FX and other) 7 1 (1) 7 Balance as of 31 December 2023 (294) (133) (41) (120)

-1 Represents the increase and decrease in allowances and provisions resulting from financial instruments (including guarantees and facilities) that were newly originated, purchased or renewed and from the final derecognition of loans or facilities on their maturity date or earlier.
+Represents the increase and decrease in allowances and provisions resulting from financial instruments (including guarantees and facilities) that were newly originated, purchased or renewed and from the final derecognition of loans or facilities on their maturity date or earlier.
 2 Represents the remeasurement between 12-month and lifetime ECL due to stage transfers.
 3 Represents the change in allowances and provisions related to changes in model inputs or assumptions, including changes in forward-looking macroeconomic conditions, changes in the exposure profile, PD and LGD changes, and unwinding of the time value.
-4 Represents the change in allowances in models and methodologies.
+4 Represents the change in the allowances and provisions related to changes in models and methodologies.
 5 Represents the decrease in allowances and provisions resulting from write-offs of the ECL allowance against the gross carrying amount when all or part of a financial asset is deemed uncollectible or forgiven and movements in foreign exchange rates.

-CHF m Tota Stage 1 Stage 2 Stage 3 Balance as of 31 December 2022 (266) (123) (44) (99) Net movement from new and derecognized transactions 1 8 (1) 3 6 of which: Large corporate clients 5 (3) 2 6 Remeasurements with stage transfers 2 (50) 0 0 (51) of which: Large corporate clients (50) 1 0 (50) Remeasurements without stage transfers 3 43 9 9 25 of which: Large corporate clients 11 12 9 (10) Model changes 4 (15) (10) (5) 0 Total ECL allowance movements with profit or loss impact (13) (2) 7 (19) Movements without profit or loss impact (write-off, FX and other) 5 33 13 3 17 Balance as of 31 December 2023 (247) (112) (34) (101)
+CHF m Total Stage 1 Stage 2 Stage 3 Balance as of 31 December 2022 (266) (123) (44) (99) Net movement from new and derecognized transactions 8 (1) 3 6 of which: Large corporate clients 5 (3) 2 6 Remeasurements with stage transfers (50) 0 0 (51) of which: Large corporate clients (50) 1 0 (50) Remeasurements without stage transfers 43 9 9 25 of which: Large corporate clients 11 12 9 (10) Model changes (15) (10) (5) 0 Total ECL allowance movements with profit or loss impact (13) (2) 7 (19) Movements without profit or loss impact (write-off, FX and other) 33 13 3 17 Balance as of 31 December 2023 (247) (112) (34) (101)

-1 Represents the increase and decrease in allowances and provisions resulting from financial instruments (including guarantees and facilities) that were newly originated, purchased or renewed and from the final derecognition of loans or facilities on their maturity date or earlier.
+Represents the increase and decrease in allowances and provisions resulting from financial instruments (including guarantees and facilities) that were newly originated, purchased or renewed and from the final derecognition of loans or facilities on their maturity date or earlier.
 2 Represents the remeasurement between 12-month and lifetime ECL due to stage transfers.
-3 Represents the change in allowances and provisions related to changes in model inputs or assumptions, including changes in forward-looking macroeconomic conditions, changes in the exposure profile, PD and LGD changes, and unwinding of the time value.
-4 Represents the change in the allowances and provisions resulting from write-offs of the ECL allowance and methodologies.
-5 Represents the decrease in allowances and provisions resulting from write-offs of the ECL allowance and methodologies.
+3 Represents the change in allowances and provisions related to changes in model inputs or assumptions, including changes in forward losing macroeconomic conditions, changes in the exposure profile, PD and LGD changes, and unwinding of the time value.
+4 Represents the change in the allowances and provisions related to changes in models and methodologies.
+5 Represents the decrease in allowances and provisions resulting from write-offs of the ECL allowance against the gross carrying amount when all or part of a financial asset is deemed uncollectible or forgiven and movements in foreign exchange rates.